What Not To Write About In A College Application Essay

 When your student starts applying to college, writing essays usually comes with the territory.
-Your student may have to respond to the Common App essay prompts or questions created by specific colleges.
+Students applying through the Common App will write a personal statement responding to one of several prompts, and many colleges also require additional supplemental essays.
 In either case, they usually have some flexibility about what they discuss.
 That’s why knowing what not to write about in a college application essay is so important.

 SENSITIVE, CONTROVERSIAL, OR TABOO SUBJECTS